techidaily/site-games-able/source/_posts/clouding-safety-store-steam-game-images.md

  Once inside your**User ID** folder, enter your**760** folder.
 Inside your**760** folder, open your**remote** folder.
 Once inside your**remote** folder, you will find numerous numerical folders.
 Each one of these folders contains screenshots for respective games and a folder holding their corresponding respective thumbnails.

  By copying and pasting your**760** folder to a dedicated USB flash drive, you'll have created a backup.
 Even with 1000s of screenshots, your**760** folder will still take up less than 10GB of space.
-After backing up your Steam screenshots, you can put them into any of the[best Windows photo organizer apps](https://www.makeuseof.com/photo-organizer-software-windows/) to keep your digital library organized.
+After backing up your Steam screenshots, you can put them into any of the [best Windows photo organizer apps](https://www.makeuseof.com/photo-organizer-software-windows/) to keep your digital library organized.

 ## How to Back Up Steam Screenshots to a New PC